-Today’s post offers a sneak peek at my forthcoming book, Story Drills: Fiction Writing Exercises.
+Today’s post offers a sneak peek at my book, Story Drills: Fiction Writing Exercises.
 This exercise examines character arcs.
 Enjoy!

 In storytelling, an arc is a path of transformation.
 A character arc is the journey that a character experiences throughout the course of a story, which leads to a significant change.